ogghst/grownode/docs/workflow.md

 ###Code your application

 In the `main` folder of the project you will find a `main.c` file.
 This is the entry point of the application.
 Understanding the code requires a knowledge of the C language and it is not the goal of this tutorial.

-The standard `main` application is composed by those parts:
+Here is a standard `main` application workflow walkthrough:

-- Log configuration directives, done by using the ESP-IDF logging system.
+- Define log configuration directives, done by using the ESP-IDF logging system.
 Every GrowNode subsystem has his own log tag so it's easy to enable different logging levels depending on what you want to track:

     esp_log_level_set("*", ESP_LOG_INFO);
     esp_log_level_set("grownode", ESP_LOG_DEBUG);